FAQ on School Direction, Vision, Mission, Strategies and Goals

 FAQ on School Operation Hours

-Q What are the school hours for the pupils?
+Q What are the school hours for the students?

 In alignment with PERI initiatives, Springdale Primary School is a single-session school committed to provide a holistic education.
 To facilitate this, the school day starts at 7.30 am daily.
 Dismissal time is 1.30 pm from Monday to Thursday and 12.30 pm on Friday.